Wild Geese

 What aspect of my life do I move with ease through states of expansion, pause, contraction, pause?

-• Connect with your buddy and share what you are learning and exploring.
+Connect with your Reflection Partner and share what you are learning and exploring.
 Each buddy system decides how often, how long and in what way they want to meet.
 You can be creative!